O2 (Ireland): O2 Freedom

 The O2 Freedom plans were introduced in June 2013 which offered 2 main new price plans, Freedom talk and Freedom Internet.
 O2 was the first Irish operator to offer free calls to all networks at any time on prepay.
 This offer was Freedom Talk and gave customers Unlimited calls to all Irish mobiles and landlines which required a €20 top up of which €10 was deducted for the offer.
-Freedom Internet offered 1GB of data and 350 any network texts.
+Freedom Internet offered 1 GB of data and 350 any network texts.
 Same terms applied as per Freedom talk.
-In December 2013 the data allowance of 1GB was increased to 7.5GB which O2 advertised as Unlimited Internet.
+In December 2013 the data allowance of 1 GB was increased to 7.5 GB which O2 advertised as Unlimited Internet.

 Along with the new price plan O2 also launched a vast amount of prepay addons such as Talk, Text, Data, International Talk and International text.

 Corporate affairs

 Company structure

 In 2010, O2 underwent a restructuring phase, implementing a number of cost-cutting measures which involved outsourcing internal divisions to external companies.

 O2's IT division was outsourced to IBM Ireland, while the Network Operations division was outsourced to BT Ireland (who also run the network operations for Three Ireland).
 The Network team outsource was limited to the Field Operations team along with some other support functions.
 The Network rollout team & Transmission team remained in-house to facilitate future network changes.
 It was more cost effective to retain these divisions in-house.